Search within:

 Cost

-Items that are not related to the program (ie. additional entertainment, souvenirs, extra travel, contingency funds) are not included in the cost estimates provided and should be budgeted for separately.
+Non-program-related entertainment, souvenirs, and additional travel are not included in the cost estimate and should be budgeted separately.

-• For programs completed over winter-break and spring break, the credit-hours associated with the program are part of the spring semester.
-Students taking between 12 to 20 Athens campus hours, including those associated with the program, will not incur additional tuition costs for the spring semester.
-Students taking less than 12 or more than 20 Athens campus credits for the spring term will see their tuition charge adjusted accordingly.
+*Note: The credit-hours associated with the program are part of the Spring semester.
+Students taking between 12 to 20 Athens campus hours, including those associated with the program, will not incur additional tuition costs for the Spring semester.
+Students taking less than 12 or more than 20 Athens campus credits for the Spring term will see their tuition charge adjusted accordingly.

 Funding Opportunities